dafallh85/SMR99/README.md

 # SMR99 Token

+**SMR99** #

-**SMR99** is a BEP-20 token on BNB Smart Chain blending pop culture, memes, and community fun.
+SMR99 is a BEP-20 utility token deployed on Binance Smart Chain (BSC).
+The project focuses on community-driven engagement, on-chain interactions, and transparent token operations with plans for future DeFi integrations.

 - **Name:** SMR99
 - **Symbol:** SMR99